Pension Benefit Guaranty Corporation.

 PBGC has determined that notice and public comment on this amendment are impracticable and contrary to the public interest.
 This finding is based on the need to determine and issue new interest assumptions promptly so that the assumptions can reflect current market conditions as accurately as possible.

-Because of the need to provide immediate guidance for the valuation of benefits under plans with valuation dates during the first quarter of 2013, PBGC finds that good cause exists for making the assumptions set forth in this amendment effective less than 30 days after publication.
+Because of the need to provide immediate guidance for the valuation of benefits in plans with valuation dates during January 2009, PBGC finds that good cause exists for making the assumptions set forth in this amendment effective less than 30 days after publication.

 PBGC has determined that this action is not a “significant regulatory action” under the criteria set forth in Executive Order 12866.

-PART 4044—ALLOCATION OF ASSETS IN SINGLE-EMPLOYER PLANS Back to Top
+PART 4044—ALLOCATION OF ASSETS IN SINGLE-EMPLOYER PLANSEnd Part Start Amendment Part

-Deputy Director for Policy, Pension Benefit Guaranty Corporation.
+Deputy Director for Operations, Pension Benefit Guaranty Corporation